timtom619/191-TimothyTomas/basic-commits/README.md

         newfile.txt

-nothing added to commit but untracked files present (use "git add" to track)
+nothing added to commit but untracked files present (use "git add" to track)<br/>
 5. `add` the file to the staging area
 6. How does `git status` look now?
 On branch master